learn-co-students/nyc-web-111620/23-event-handling/readme.md

 - **Handling Events**
 - Communicating with the Server

 ## Outline
 - [ ] Discuss browser events
-- [ ] defer/DOMContentLoaded
+- [ ] defer vs DOMContentLoaded
-- [ ] button click event
+- [ ] button `click` event
-- [ ] form submit event
+- [ ] form `submit` event
     - how to stop the page from reloading
-    - how to get input field value
+    - getting data from the form

+## Deliverables
+- [ ] When a user clicks the dark mode toggle in the header, change the app between light and dark mode
-- [ ] adding elements to the DOM
+- [ ] When a user submits the form, add a new meme to the page using the data from the form
-    - create element vs innerHTML

 ### What are some common things users do on a webpage?